mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 ### Countdown Mode
 The Countdown Mode will display time of an internal clock and switch to fireworks automatically at 00:00.
-To undersatnd the time display, see description below.
+To understand the time display, see description "Hot the countdown time is displayed" below or check the table on the userpanel.

-Status LED: OFF

 Press MODE-> Switch to Fireworks (Will be done automatically when reaching 00:00:00)